>>LINE UP

 • Hello friend.
 Open your mind, take out what’s inside and wish it well on its future endeavours.
 You’re going to need the space for this one.I’m talking life, love, loss, finding your way and pigeons… quite a lot about pigeons actually… it’s pretty pigeon-heavy to be honest.
 So please join me, Toussaint Douglass, for an hour of joyfully absurd, charmingly awkward stand-up.

-• The Old Library, Leeming Street, NG18 1NG
+Venue: The Garrison, Leeming Street, NG18 1NA

-Blurb: What if your anger just simmers underneath?
+• What if your anger just simmers underneath?
 If it never quite reaches boiling point, but it's present, burning your insides.

 Combining spoken word, football chants, live art and theatre, Chat Sh*t, Get Hit dives into women’s anger: how it fuels, how it festers and how it is swallowed.
 Following its award-winning Edinburgh Fringe run and a stint at Soho Theatre, this is a funny and uncompromising show about recovery, solidarity and the suppression of women’s rage.